wdullaer/MaterialDateTimePicker/README.md

 * `DatePickerDialog` `setTimeZone(Timezone timezone)`
 Sets the `Timezone` used to represent time internally in the picker.
 Defaults to the current default Timezone of the device.

+* `DatePickerDialog` `setDateRangeLimited(DateRangeLimiter limiter)`
+Provide a custom implementation of DateRangeLimiter, giving you full control over which days are available for selection.
+This disables all of the other options that limit date selection.

 ## FAQ

 ### Why not use `SupportDialogFragment`?